You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 The ICF certification is offered only after the required coach-specific training hours and call logs are submitted and the evaluation test is cleared.”

-Acquiring ICF credentials doesn’t just testify to your qualifications but your commitment to your coaching career as well.
+Acquiring ICF credentials doesn’t just testify to your qualifications, but also to your commitment to your coaching career.
 After all, if you’ve invested thousands of dollars and years of your career to get through this process, you’ll likely stick to it.

 Lifetime Renewal Costs